 Media articles about the benefits of dark chocolate focus mainly on the flavanols in cocoa beans and chocolate, but when the cocoa is processed into chocolate, many of the flavanols are removed.

 Do small amounts of dark chocolate contain enough flavanols?

 Chocolate is high in calories because of its sugar and fat content, so if you eat too much of it you could put on weight.

 Studies have been carried out to find out whether small amounts of chocolate, eaten often, contain enough flavanols (specifically epicatechin) to have similar health benefits to cocoa.

 A review of the evidence in 2016 suggested that a daily 20g portion of chocolate would need to contain at least 200mg of flavanols and 100mg of epicatechin to have a similar effect to cocoa.
 The processing methods used in the confectionary industry mean that 20g of chocolate does not contain this amount of flavanols so can’t be considered to have the same benefits as cocoa.
-The European Union and Great Britain have not authorised any health claims for chocolate.

 Although it contains less than cocoa, dark chocolate does contain more flavanols than milk chocolate, while white chocolate contains no cocoa and no flavanols at all.